nwkman/nwkman/README.md

-> I don't know where my avatar comes from.
+> ~~I don't know where my avatar comes from.
 It is welcomed to tell me its origin.
-Or for the worst case - I violated the author's copyright - I am glad to just change my avatar.
+Or for the worst case - I violated the author's copyright - I am glad to just change my avatar.~~ Found!
+The source of my avatar would be [here](https://twitter.com/kasu1923/status/589386897685778432).

 Yeah - I know.
 You don't want to waste your time reading a LOOOOOOOONG README about a random guy you see on the internet.